 All kinds of chopped raw nuts, such as almonds, hazelnuts, and Brazil nuts

-Scoop or pour onto the parchment-lined tray and sprinkle with your favorite toppings.
-To make several flavors in one go, I scooped the chocolate into separate “puddles” and sprinkled on my favorite toppings.
+3. To make several flavors in one go, scoop the chocolate into separate “puddles” and sprinkled on your favorite toppings.
 Place in the freezer for at least 30 minutes, or until set.
 Break into pieces and enjoy.
 Store in the freezer in an airtight container with parchment paper between the layers.
 Keeps well for up to 1 month.

 Mixed Berry Crumble Pots

 “Berry Crumble is the quickest and easiest dessert you can make,” says Leché in Cut the Sugar, You’re Sweet Enough.
 “I like to keep a bag of frozen berries at all times just for moments like this when you need a very quick and freshly homemade dessert.”

 1. Preheat oven to 350°F and grease an 8-inch oven-safe deep dish or 4 ramekins.